BarzinM/hokuyo/README.md

 ### `live_plot` Method

-Opens a window and continuously updates the readings in the plot.
-This is a blocking funciton.
+Opens a window and continuously plots the readings.
+This is a blocking function.

 #### Args

 - `interpolate`: If the missed readings should be interpolated.
-Similar to `Hokuyo.xy(filter=False, interpolate)
+Similar to `Hokuyo.xy(filter=False, interpolate)`